Confectioners sweet on ADM's decision to keep cocoa business

 In shifting its strategy, ADM must now find a buyer for the chocolate business, at a critical time for the downstream industry.

 Its cocoa processing has returned to profit after a cost-cutting drive and helped in part by a surge in butter prices, traders said.
-But the smaller chocolate business in an even more competitive market is underperforming, the spokeswoman said.
+But the smaller chocolate business in an even more competitive market is still making a loss, the spokeswoman said.

 Some source suggested Cargill may be interested in the chocolate business.